Zeik0s/telegram-server-monitor/README.md

 python3 daemon.py
 ```

-To keep your new telegram bot running when you logout you might want to checkout [tmux](https://tmux.github.io/), which is probably shipped with your favorite distribution.
+To keep your new telegram bot running when you logout you might want to create a Systemd Service.
+I added an Example (telegram.service).
+Copy this file to /etc/systemd/system/ .